Generalized Groves of Neural Additive Models: Pursuing transparent and accurate machine learning models in finance: Empirical examples

 This dataset aims to predict the productivity of garment workers \cite{al2019deep,imran2021mining}.
 The specific objective of the study was to determine if there was a discrepancy between the targeted productivity set by authorities and the actual productivity in order to minimize potential losses.
 In spite of the objective to focus on the predictive power, it is important to keep in mind the possible ethnic and legal implications.
 Consider the following example: If a ML method predicts working overtime will enhance productivity, it would be unwise to recommend authorities increasing overtime.
 To better understand features with sensitive information, such as overtime, a transparent model would be desirable.

 Detailed data were collected from the industrial engineering department of a garment manufacturing facility of a reputed company in Bangladesh.
 This dataset contains the production data for the sewing and finishing department for three months between January 2015 and March 2015.
 The dataset consists of 1197 samples and includes 14 features.
-We neglect the date feature and summarize the rest of features as follows: \begin{itemize} \item $x_1$: Quarters, from 1 to 5 \item $x_2$: Associated department with the instance \item $x_3$: Days of the week \item $x_4$: Associated team number with the instance \item $x_5$: Targeted productivity set by the authority for each team for each day \item $x_6$: Standard Minute Value, it is the allocated time for a task \item $x_7$: Work in progress.
-Includes the number of unfinished items for products \item $x_8$: Represents the amount of overtime by each team in minutes \item $x_9$: Represents the amount of financial incentive (in BDT) that enables or motivates a particular course of action \item $x_{10}$: The amount of time when the production was interrupted due to several reasons \item $x_{11}$: The number of workers who were idle due to production interruption \item $x_{12}$: Number of changes in the style of a particular product \item $x_{13}$: Number of workers in each team \item $y$: The actual productivity value between 0 to 1 \end{itemize} There are 506 missing entries for $x_6$, and we replace them with average value as in the last example.
+We neglect the date feature and summarize the rest of features as follows: There are 506 missing entries for $x_6$, and we replace them with the average value as in the last example.